NeutrinosPlatform/platformDocumentation/1.0.0/Components/Charts/Ngx Charts/ngx-stacked-vertical-bar-chart.md

 ## Usage
 A stacked vertical bar chart is widely used in industries, health centers, Data analysis, IT companies etc.
 The use case for stacked vertical bar chart depends on the scope where it is being used.
-For example, the insurance companies use this chart to display the report of all the insured clients categorized under male or female in particular year or months, IT (Information Technology) companies use this chart for the analysis of the product and service used by their client.
+For example, the insurance companies use this chart to display the report of all the insured clients categorized under male or female in particular year or months, IT (Information Technology) companies use this chart for the analysis of the products and services used by their clients.
 Similarly, in the health domain, this chart is used for the treatment analysis and new drugs research data analysis.
 In all these scopes of the domain, the main use of a stacked vertical bar chart is for comparison of data categorized on different parameters.
 There are some other popular use cases where stacked vertical bar chart is used.
 Some of them are:
 -   Insurance companies
 -   Industries